 Debbie is in Paris.

 Who is Debbie?
 Debbie is a young laid-back and funny lady.
 You guessed right, she is American, from New-York.
-She stayed a week in Paris but in reality with a getaway in Amsterdam.
+She stayed at The Generator (Paris, 10th, Métro: Colonel Fabien) for a week – and by the way she highly recommends this hostel, she was really happy with her stay there – but in reality with a getaway in Amsterdam.
 Right.Why going on a trip to Europe to explore no more than a single city?
 That being said, I knew from the start we would share a lot.
 However, one huge bad event broke into the picture and was not welcome…to say the least.
 Both French people and tourists were concerned.Yes.
 I must mention that my dear Debbie arrived at some time when France was not “looking her best”.
 It was exactly two days after the terrorist attack that happened in Nice on July, 14th.
 Needless to say, I had this bitter sweet feeling yet my role was to keep going with my mission and make sure she would have the best experience.

 Moving on to our adventures, let us acknowledge that the spontaneity of our plans came with beautiful surprises and sometimes failed attempts, and it is totally fine since there is always room to do better just like everything that happens in life.